Azure/azure-data-labs/.assets/docs/adl-knownissues.md

-# az-labs-data • FAQ & Known Issues
+# Azure Data Labs • FAQ & Known Issues

 ## 📘 FAQ

 ### How I can spin up multiple lab environments using the same template?

-You can just change the `prefix` and/or `postfix` values from config-lab.yml in each template and trigger a new deployment.
+You can just change the `prefix` and/or `postfix` values in the config-lab.yml for each template and trigger a new deployment.

 ### Is there a way to manage deployments from Azure?

 Not yet.
-We´re working with Azure DevTest Labs and other engineering group to make az-labs-data templates [Azure Deployment Environments](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/introducing-azure-deployment-environments/ba-p/3412095) compatible, so you can manage templates and deployments from Azure UI.
+We´re working with [Azure DevTest Labs](https://azure.microsoft.com/en-us/products/devtest-lab) and other engineering groups to make Azure Data Labs templates  compatible with [Azure Deployment Environments](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/introducing-azure-deployment-environments/ba-p/3412095), so that you can manage templates and deployments from Azure UI.

 ### How can I create a new template?